 Let’s look at a few of the incredibly unique parameters that demonstrate design in our universe, galaxy, solar system and the earth.

-Fine-tuning the physics of the universe
+Intelligent design facts: fine-tuning the physics of the universe

 Research on many of the basic forces in the universe shows that those forces must be in precise balance, fine-tuned to an incredible degree, or else the universe would literally fall apart.